MohsenSadeghi/steered_membrane_invagination/README.md

-# Steered simulation of Membrane Invagination
+# Steered Simulation of Membrane Invagination

 This repository holds the Jupyter notebooks used for the analysis of steered molecular dynamics simulations of the formation of membrane invaginations by curvature-inducing proteins.